KevinCavailles/projet_ocaml/README.md

 A makefile provides some useful commands:
- - `make build` to compile.
-This creates an ftest.native executable
+ - `make build` to compile an algorithm which will accept an advanced file entry.
+This creates an ftest_advanced.native executable.
+ - `make advanced` to compile an algorithm which will accept an advanced file entry.
+This creates an ftest_advanced.native executable.
+ - `make basic` to compile an algorithm which will accept a basic file entry.
+This creates an ftest_basic.native executable.
+ - `make demo_advanced` to run the `ftest_advanced` program with some arguments
- - `make demo` to run the `ftest` program with some arguments
+ - `make demo_basic` to run the `ftest_basic` program with some arguments
  - `make format` to indent the entire project
  - `make edit` to open the project in VSCode
  - `make clean` to remove build artifacts